Helping to create a more collaborative, integrated system to support improved safety and wellbeing outcomes for all Victorians.

 - Comprehensive’ training for new family violence specialists.

-To help you understand your organisational and staff responsibilities under MARAM, and identify the right training sessions for your staff, please see the MARAM responsibilities: Decision guide for organisational leaders available from the MARAM practice guides and resources page of the Vic.Gov website.
+To help you understand your organisational and staff responsibilities under MARAM, and identify the right training sessions for your staff, see the MARAM responsibilities: Decision guide for organisational leaders available on the MARAM practice guides and resources page on the Vic.Gov website.

-To register for training, please see the Our Courses page of the DVRCV website.
+To register for training, see the Our Courses page on the DVRCV website.

-Further MARAM training packages covering ‘screening and identification’ and ‘brief and intermediate practice’ are being tailored for Department of Health and Human Services workforces and will be delivered in coming months.
-For more information, please email the DHHS Information Sharing and MARAM Implementation team.
+Further MARAM training packages covering ‘screening and identification’ and ‘brief and intermediate practice’ are being tailored for DHHS workforces and will be available in the first half of 2021.
+For further information, please contact the DHHS Information Sharing and MARAM Implementation team firstname.lastname@example.org.

-The MARAM practice guides can be accessed from the MARAM practice guides and resources page of the Vic.Gov website, and include:
+You can access the MARAM practice guides from the MARAM practice guides and resources page of the Vic.Gov website, including:

 - Foundational Knowledge guide

-- Responsibilities for Practice Guides 1 – 10
+- Responsibilities for Practice Guides 1 to 10.

 Foundational Knowledge guide